 The JLab Audio JBuds Air with ANC are acceptable for phone calls.
-The integrated microphone has a disappointing recording quality and your voice seems muffled and dark.
-It also struggles a bit to separate your voice from moderately noisy environments.
+The integrated microphone has a disappointing recording quality, and your voice seems muffled and dark.
+It also has some trouble separating your voice from moderately noisy environments.
 On the upside, it has an ANC feature that can reduce some noise around you so you can focus on your call.

 The JLab Audio JBuds Air True Wireless are black truly wireless earbuds with ANC.
 They look almost identical to the JLab Audio JBuds Air Truly Wireless but have a silver accent on their touch buttons as well as their company logo on both ears instead of black.

 The JLab Audio JBuds Air True Wireless with ANC are decently comfortable.
 They don't go that deeply into your ear and are angled to give you a more comfortable fit.
 However, using the controls can put a bit of pressure on the ear canal and the cush fin can move around when you're putting the earbud on your ear.
 They come with three pairs of differently-sized silicone ear tips and one pair of foam ear tips.